seokhyung-lee/ConcatMatching/README.md

 This Python package implements the **concatenated matching decoder** for decoding arbitrary stabiliser codes.

-The concatenated matching decoder was originally proposed for 2D color codes in [arXiv:2404.07482](https://arxiv.org/abs/2404.07482) (see [color-code-stim](https://github.com/seokhyung-lee/color-code-stim) for its initial implementation).
+The concatenated matching decoder was originally proposed for 2D color codes in [Quantum 9, 1609 (2025)](https://doi.org/10.22331/q-2025-01-27-1609) (see [color-code-stim](https://github.com/seokhyung-lee/color-code-stim) for its initial implementation).
 This repository extends the decoder to support any stabiliser code with a user-friendly interface.

 **Note:** *This package is under development and may fail to find a valid solution for codes that are not 2D color codes.*